 By Emerson Hough, 1907.

-Henry Plummer was what might be called a good instance of the gentleman desperado if such a thing is possible; a man of at least a certain amount of refinement, and certainly one who, under different surroundings, might have led a different life.
+Henry Plummer might be called a good instance of the gentleman desperado if such a thing is possible; a man of at least a certain amount of refinement and certainly one who, under different surroundings, might have led a different life.
 For the sake of contrast, if for nothing else, we may take the case of Boone Helm, one of Plummer’s gang, who was the opposite of Plummer in every way except the readiness to rob and kill.
-Boone Helm was bad, and nothing in the world could ever have made him anything but bad.
-He was, by birth and breeding, low, coarse, cruel, animal-like and utterly depraved, and for him, no name but ruffian can fitly apply.
+Boone Helm was bad, and nothing could have made him anything but bad.
+He was, by birth and breeding, low, coarse, cruel, animal-like, and utterly depraved, and for him, no name but ruffian can fitly apply.

-Helm was born in Kentucky, but his family moved to Missouri during his early youth, so that the boy was brought up on the borderland between civilization and the savage frontier; for this was about the time of the closing days of the old Santa Fe Trail, and the towns of Independence and Westport were still sending out their wagon trains to the far mountain regions.
+Helm was born in Kentucky, but his family moved to Missouri during his early youth, so the boy was brought up on the borderland between civilization and the savage frontier, for this was about the time of the closing days of the old Santa Fe Trail, and the towns of Independence and Westport were still sending out their wagon trains to the far mountain regions.
 By the time Boone Helm was grown, and soon after his marriage, the great gold craze of California broke out, and he joined the rush westward.
-Already he was a murderer, and already he had a reputation as a quarrelsome and dangerous man.
+Already, he was a murderer, and already he had a reputation as a quarrelsome and dangerous man.
 He was of powerful build and turbulent temper, delighting in nothing so much as feats of strength, skill, and hardihood.
-His community was glad to be rid of him, as was, indeed, any community in which he ever lived.
+His community was glad to be rid of him, as was any community he ever lived in.

-Here the abandoned ruffian boasted of what he had done and settled down for a brief time to the customary enjoyments of the rough when in town.
+Here, the abandoned ruffian boasted of what he had done and settled down briefly to the customary enjoyments of the rough when in town.
 He spent his money, hired out as a Danite, killed a couple of men whom the Mormons wanted removed, and soon got so bad that he had to leave.
-Once more he headed west to California, and once more he started back north from San Francisco, for reasons satisfactory to himself.
-While in California, as was later learned, he undertook to rob and kill a man at an outlying ranch, who had taken him in and befriended him when he was in need and in flight from vengeance.
+Once more, he headed west to California, and once more, he started back north from San Francisco for reasons satisfactory to himself.
+While in California, as was later learned, he undertook to rob and kill a man at an outlying ranch who had taken him in and befriended him when he was in need and in flight from vengeance.
 He showed no understanding of the feeling of gratitude, no matter what was done for him or how great was his own extremity.

 In Oregon, Helm went back to robbery as his customary means of support, and he killed several men at this time of his life, how many will never be known.
 In 1862, as the mountain placers were now beginning to draw the crowds of mining men, it was natural that Boone Helm should show up at Florence.
-Here he killed a man in cold blood, in treachery, while his enemy was not armed, and after their quarrel had been compromised.
-This victim was Dutch Fred, a man of reputation as a fighter, but he had never offended Helm, who killed him at the instigation of an enemy of his victim, and possibly for hire.
+Here, he killed a man in cold blood, in treachery, while his enemy was not armed after their quarrel had been compromised.
+This victim was Dutch Fred, a man with a reputation as a fighter, but he had never offended Helm, who killed him at the instigation of an enemy of his victim and possibly for hire.
 He shot Fred while the latter stood looking him in the face, unarmed, and, missing him with the first shot, took deliberate aim with the second and murdered his man in cold blood.

 This was pretty bad even for Florence, and he had to leave.
-That fall he turned up far to the north, on the Fraser River, in British Columbia.
-Here he was once more reduced the danger of a starving foot march in the wilderness, and here, once more, he was guilty of eating the body of his companion, whom he is supposed to have slain.
-He was sent back by the British authorities, and for a time was held at Portland, Oregon, for safekeeping.
-Later he was tried at Florence for killing Dutch Fred, but the witnesses had disappeared, and people had long ago lost interest in the crime by reason of others more recent.
-Helm escaped justice and was supposed to have gone to Texas, but he soon appeared in the several settlements which have been mentioned in the foregoing pages and moved from one to the other.
-He killed many more men, how many in all was never known.
+That fall, he turned up far to the north, on the Fraser River, in British Columbia.
+Here, he was once more reduced the danger of a starving foot march in the wilderness, and here, once more, he was guilty of eating the body of his companion, whom he is supposed to have slain.
+The British authorities sent him back, and for a time was held in Portland, Oregon, for safekeeping.
+Later, he was tried in Florence for killing Dutch Fred, but the witnesses had disappeared, and people had long ago lost interest in the crime because of others more recent.
+Helm escaped justice and was supposed to have gone to Texas, but he soon appeared in the several settlements mentioned in the preceding pages and moved from one to the other.
+He killed many more men; how many in all was never known.

 The courage and hardihood of Boone Helm were in evidence to the close of his life.
 Three men of the Vigilantes did the dangerous work of arresting him and took him by closing in on him as he stood in the street talking.
 “If I’d had a chance,” said he, “or if I had guessed what you all were up to, you’d never have taken me.”
-He claimed not to know what was wanted of him when brought before the judges of the Vigilante court, and solemnly declared that he had never killed a man in all his life!
+He claimed not to know what was wanted of him when brought before the judges of the Vigilante court and solemnly declared that he had never killed a man in all his life!
 They made him kiss the Bible and swear to this over again just to see to what lengths his perjured and depraved soul would go.
 He swore on the Bible with perfect calmness!
-His captors were not moved by this, and indeed Helm was little expectant that they would be.
-He called aside one of them whom he knew, declined a clergyman, and confessed to murder in Missouri and in California, admitted that he had been imprisoned once or twice, but denied that he had been a road agent.
+This did not move his captors, and indeed, Helm was little expectant that they would be.
+He called aside one of them whom he knew, declined a clergyman and confessed to murder in Missouri and in California; he admitted that he had been imprisoned once or twice but denied that he had been a road agent.
 He accused some of his warmest friends of the latter crime.
 Jack Gallager, also under arrest, heard him thus incriminate himself and others of the gang and called him all the names in the calendar, telling him he ought to die.”

-I have looked at death in all forms,” said Helm, coolly, “and I am not afraid to die.”
-He then asked for a glass of whiskey, as did a good many of these murderers when they were brought to the gallows.
-From that time on he was cool and unconcerned and showed a finish worthy of one ambitious to be thought wholly bad.
+I have looked at death in all forms,” said Helm coolly, “and I am not afraid to die.”
+He then asked for a glass of whiskey, as did many of these murderers when they were brought to the gallows.
+From then on, he was cool and unconcerned and showed a finish worthy of one ambitious to be thought wholly bad.

-There were six thousand men assembled in Virginia City to see the executions of these criminals, who were fast being rounded up and hung by the citizens.
+There were 6,000 men assembled in Virginia City to see the executions of these criminals, who were fast being rounded up and hung by the citizens.
 The place of execution was in a half-finished log building.
-The ropes were passed over the ridge-pole, and, as the front of the building was open, a full view was offered of the murderers as they stood on the boxes arranged for the drops.
+The ropes were passed over the ridge pole, and, as the front of the building was open, a full view was offered of the murderers as they stood on the boxes arranged for the drops.

 Boone Helm was a Confederate and a bitter one, and this seems to have remained with him to the last.
-“Every man for his principles I” he shouted.
+“Every man for his principles,” he shouted.
 “Hurrah for Jeff Davis!
 Let her rip!”
-He sprang off the box; and so he finished, utterly hard and reckless to the last.
+He sprang off the box, and so he finished, utterly hard and reckless to the last.